GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 Don’t behave with cold manners.

 ### Our Tech Stack